How to Improve the Partner Onboarding Process.

 Historically, exceptions occur when a partner requires a new offering to complete a proposal/bid or implementation.
 In those cases, a sense of urgency can hurdle the obstacles surrounding resources, commitment, and focus.

-At what point in the onboarding process is it considered a “success”?
-Can “proper” onboarding be defined?
+At what point in the onboarding process, you can claim “success”? what is “proper” onboarding?

-We like to suggest that “success” begins before any agreements are even signed and before training programs are initiated.
+We like to suggest that “success” begins before any agreements have been signed and before training programs have initiated.
 In most situations, the vendor’s mission is to “sign up” new partners and pass them off to an operations person that ensures that the partner has passed their certification tests.
-Hope is placed in the partner to then sell product and distribute standardized marketing promotions.
-Success is reached when a vendor salesperson properly selects the right partner, assesses their potential, creates a launch plan, and assists that partner on quickly selling to their first few clients.
+Hope is then placed on the partner to sell product and distribute standardized marketing promotions.
+Success is reached when a vendor’s salesperson properly selects the right partner, assesses their potential, creates a launch plan, and assists that partner on quickly selling to their first few clients.
 This process will also ensure a greater percentage of partners that become sustainable and move along the accelerated revenue curve.

 What is the biggest misconception surrounding partner onboarding?

 “Build it and they will come” is entirely false when it comes to partner onboarding.
-Vendors have been lured into thinking that as long as they build a portal and have some training materials in it (e.g. certification programs), partners will enter it, absorb it, and then sell.
+Vendors think that as long as they build a portal and have some training materials in it (e.g. certification programs), partners will enter it, absorb it, and then sell.

 Quite frankly, it never really works that way.
 As a takeaway to the readers, always think of “proactively pushing” onboarding information to the partner.
-Don’t wait for them to find time to allocate to your new product and your training portal.
+So, don’t wait for them to find time to allocate to your new product and your training portal.

 Are there tools available to facilitate partner onboarding?
 Is the value there?

 Fortunately, there are some tools that can help, but not many.
 The best tools combine access to training materials with an engine that proactively pushes the partner through the onboarding process – from “getting to know” the vendor, to product training, sales methodologies and pipeline building.
-The system, or engine that can hold the partner accountable throughout the journey and report on their progress is key.
+Therefore, the system or engine that can hold the partner accountable throughout the journey and report on their progress is key.
 Our firms, C3 and Acumen, have partnered to create a platform for this exact process.